Philip Willis Tone: Education and career

 Born in Chicago, Illinois, Tone received an Artium Baccalaureus degree from State University of Iowa (now the University of Iowa) in 1943 and was a First Lieutenant in the United States Army during World War II, from 1943 to 1946.
 He received a Juris Doctor from State University of Iowa College of Law in 1948.
 He was a law clerk to Supreme Court Justice Wiley B. Rutledge from 1948 to 1949.
 He was then in private practice in Washington, D.C. until 1950, and in Chicago until 1972.

-Federal judicial service
+Career

 On November 29, 1971, Tone was nominated by President Richard Nixon to a new seat on the United States District Court for the Northern District of Illinois created by 84 Stat.
 294. He was confirmed by the United States Senate on December 2, 1971, and received his commission on January 26, 1972.
 His service terminated on May 17, 1974, due to elevation to the Seventh Circuit.

 On April 22, 1974, Nixon nominated Tone to a seat on the United States Court of Appeals for the Seventh Circuit vacated by Judge Roger Kiley.
 Tone was confirmed by the Senate on May 6, 1974, and received his commission on May 14, 1974.
 Tone served in that capacity until his resignation from the bench, on April 30, 1980.

-Post judicial service

-Tone then returned to private practice in Chicago until his death, on November 28, 2001, in Glenview, Illinois.
+After his Judicial service, Tone returned to private practice in Chicago until his death, on November 28, 2001, in Glenview, Illinois.